FocuserLLC/grossoutdiet-support/index.md

 We reply within 1–2 business days.

 ---
 ## Frequently Asked Questions

-### 1. How do I cancel my subscription?
+### 1. How do I get a refund?
-Subscriptions are billed through Apple or Google, not us.
-- **iPhone/iPad:** Settings → tap your name → Subscriptions → Gross Out Diet → Cancel.
+Gross Out Diet is a one-time purchase, and Grossify credit packs are one-time in-app purchases — there are no subscriptions.
+All payments are handled by Apple or Google, so refunds go through them, not us.
+- **iPhone/iPad:** Go to reportaproblem.apple.com, sign in with your Apple ID, find Gross Out Diet, and request a refund.
-- **Android:** Play Store → profile icon → Payments & subscriptions → Subscriptions → Gross Out Diet → Cancel.
+- **Android:** Play Store → profile icon → Payments & subscriptions → Budget & order history → tap the order → Report a problem.
-Canceling stops future renewals; you keep access until the period ends.

 ### 2. How do I restore my purchase on a new device?
 Open the app → **Settings → Restore Purchases**.
 Make sure you're signed into the same Apple ID or Google account you originally bought with.